rtCamp/rtbiz-helpdesk/docs/staff/dashboard.md

 #### 3. Add Ticket

-Click on this tab will redirect you to interface to add new ticket.
+Clicking on this tab will redirect you to the interface to add new ticket.

 To know more about adding tickets, visit chapter #2.5.